aplsamson/ece281-lab3/README.md

 If successful then GHDL will quietly exit with a `0` code.
 If any of the `assert` statements fail **with** `severity error` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.

+## Documentation
+C3C Jake Marbach helped me to write my test functions.
+He did this by explaining the delay and what I was trying to assert.
+Then I just referenced ICE4 and some other labs.

+##